bigbluebutton/bigbluebutton-html-plugin-sdk/samples/sample-user-camera-dropdown-plugin/README.md

 ## What is it?

 The Sample User Camera Dropdown Plugin serves as a demonstration of how developers can create their own custom plugins.
-This plugin includes a separator after the ordinary dropdown menu option, it reads the label "Send alert from plugin".
-When you click it, an alert popup will be displayed.
+This plugin includes a separator after the ordinary dropdown menu option.
+When you click it, a log will be displayed in the console.

 ![Gif of plugin demo](./public/assets/plugin.gif)